 CDS provides students with an opportunity for innovative learning and discovery in the field of disabilities.
 The practical experience promotes engagement and service to the community and encourages students to pursue careers in related fields.
 CDS has two different internship opportunities for students in various departments on campus such as, Interdisciplinary Health Services, Exercise Science and Art Therapy.
 CDS also has strong partnerships with the Department of Occupational Therapy, the Department of Blindness and Low Vision Studies, the Department of Psychology, School of Music and the Department of Human Performance and Health Education.
 The two internship experiences offered are:

-- Community Connections internship, which is during on-campus skill building programs for adults with disabilities in the Ernest Wilbur Building on WMU's east campus.
+- Community Connections Skill Building Program internship, which is an on-campus day program for adults with disabilities in the Ernest Wilbur Building on WMU's east campus.

-- WMU Senior Day Services internship, a day program located in Portage that serves adults and seniors with Alzheimer's and other forms of dementia, or other conditions that require supervision throughout the day.
+- WMU Senior Day Services internship, a day program located in Kalamazoo that serves adults and seniors with Alzheimer's and other forms of dementia, or other conditions that require supervision or who benefit from socialization throughout the day.

 Our internship experiences gives students the ability to integrate and apply their knowledge as well as hone skills in preparation for employment or graduate study.

-If you are interested in an internship with the Center for Disability Services or Senior Day Services, please contact Jillian Fraze, internship coordinator.
+If you are interested in an internship with the Center for Disability Services or Senior Day Services, please contact Dawn Robarge, internship coordinator.

 Students will have the ability to gain experience working with individuals with disabilities by: